XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-checks/cash-a-check-for-a-flexible-amount.md

 ## {{cash_flex_n.next()}}.
 Confirm delivered amount

 If the Check was cashed for a flexible `DeliverMin` amount and succeeded, you can assume that the Check was cashed for at least the `DeliverMin` amount.
-To get the exact amount delivered, check the transaction metadata. <!--{# TODO: Update if RIPD-1623 adds a delivered_amount field. #}--> The metadata's `AffectedNodes` array contains one or two objects that reflect the change in balances from cashing the Check, depending on the type of currency.
+To get the exact amount delivered, check the transaction metadata.
+The `delivered_amount` field in the metadata shows the exact amount delivered.
+(This field is only provided if the Check was cashed for a flexible amount.
+If the check was successfully cashed for a fixed amount, then the delivered amount is equal to the `Amount` of the CheckCash transaction.)

 - For XRP, the `AccountRoot` object of the Check's sender has its XRP `Balance` field debited.
 The `AccountRoot` object of the Check's recipient (the one who sent the CheckCash transaction) has its XRP `Balance` credited for at least the `DeliverMin` of the CheckCash transaction minus the [transaction cost](transaction-cost.html) of sending the transaction.